 - Filing of State and Federal Tax ID Requests (we will guide you through this if you need us to)

-- Filing of Sub S Election (Corp only) if elected (your accountant should do this)
+- Filing of Sub S Election if elected (your accountant should do this)

-- Buy-sell agreement among multiple shareholders, or a multi-member operating agreement for an LLC, would be billed at an hourly rate of $375 per hour, and those agreements would take approximately 2 hours for first draft; subsequent revisions to get to final can take 2 to 5 hours
+- Buy-sell agreement among multiple shareholders, or a multi-member operating agreement for an LLC, would be billed at an hourly rate of $410 per hour, and those agreements would take approximately 2 -4 hours for the first draft; subsequent revisions to get to final can take 2 to 5 hours.

 - Questions that require legal research (hourly rate)